 These are the lenses that darken when sunglight hits them.
 They are available in either grey or brown.
 They will not darken behind a helmet shield or windshield in a car.
 You should always add an Anti-Reflective coating to a clear or Transitions lens to prevent the 'halo' effect.
 We do offer specialty Transitions lenses that darken behind a helmet shield or windshield.

 We know that motorcyclists like to go fast and look good doing it.
 Adding a colored mirror to your lenses that hide your eyes and block a little more light is a popular option.
 We provide mirrors of just about any color and you will find the options on the page where you purchase your glasses.
+A mirror coating will add $79 to the cost of your lenses, regardless of color.

 More about Prescription Motorcycle Glasses and Sunglasses